blinds52/odata/minutes/odata-meeting-23_on-20130130_31-F2F-minutes.md

 **No further discussion**. **No objections**.
 The **motion passes**.

 ODATA-226
-: "Clarify that the root of the Path attribute of a <PropertyValue> element is rooted at the containing entity" [component: OData CSDL] is **Resolved** with no objections.
+: "Clarify that the root of the Path attribute of a &lt;PropertyValue&gt; element is rooted at the containing entity" [component: OData CSDL] is **Resolved** with no objections.

 #####6.5.1.10 [ODATA-109](https://tools.oasis-open.org/issues/browse/ODATA-109)